AI-Enhanced Real-Time Wi-Fi Sensing Through Single Transceiver Pair: AI-based Real-time Wi-Fi Sensing and Visualization System

-The constructed AI-based Wi-Fi sensing system is illustrated in Fig. \ref{system}.
-In this system, human pose and location are estimated based on Channel State Information (CSI) collected from Wi-Fi signals.
-First, CSI data is acquired in an indoor environment using the Linux 802.11n CSI Tool \cite{halperin2011tool}.
+The proposed AI-based real-time Wi-Fi sensing and visualization system is illustrated in Fig. \ref{system}, which estimates human pose and location from Channel State Information (CSI) extracted from Wi-Fi signals.
+First, CSI data is collected in an indoor environment using the Linux 802.11n CSI Tool \cite{halperin2011tool}.
 The raw data then undergoes preprocessing to remove static components and correct phase distortions.
-The processed data is subsequently fed into a neural network.
-We validate the proposed theoretical claims through two tasks: HPE and localization.
-The network architecture explicitly separates localization and pose estimation.
-The location of a person is defined as the center of the torso, while the pose is represented by the coordinates of each joint relative to this location.
+Following this, the processed data is fed into a neural network designed based on our theory, which outputs localization and human pose estimation (HPE) results.
+Finally, the results are plotted and displayed in real time.
+Note that the location of a person is defined as the center of the torso, while the pose is represented by the coordinates of each joint relative to this location.